ehrpg/qstar/docs/index.md

 *Health represents the overall long-term physical health and well being of a character.
 Severe wounds, illness and temporary handicaps (such as broken arms or legs) are abstracted away in the health pool.*

-If [health](#health) drops to zero, the character is heavily wounded and near death.
-He is **incapacitated**, and automatically dies soon after if not medically treated.
-Receiving damage while the [health](#health) pool is at zero instantly kills the character.

 [Health](#health) is determined by rolling a number of dice equal to your [Might](#might) **rank** and then adding the base [health](#health) pool of your